chrishayesmu/XCOM-LW-CommunityEdition/README.md

 +EditPackages=UTGameContent
 ```

-We're going to append the XCOM packages like this:
+We're going to replace these with the XCOM packages, like this:

 ```
 [UnrealEd.EditorEngine]
-+EditPackages=UTGame
-+EditPackages=UTGameContent
 +EditPackages=XComGame
 +EditPackages=XComUIShell
 +EditPackages=XComStrategyGame